This post may contain affiliate links. Read the full disclosure here.

 Chewy ginger cookies

-There are a couple factors that aid the chewy texture of today’s cookies.
+There are a couple of factors that aid the chewy texture of today’s cookies.

 A combination of white and brown sugar is used and we all know brown sugar is amazing for creating a chewy texture.